autokitteh/kittehub/room_reservation/README.md

 - `/roomstatus <room>` - check the status of a specific room
 - `/reserveroom <room> <title>` - reserve a specific room

+> [!TIP]
-You can extend this project to add participants, set the time, etc.
+> You can extend this project to add participants, set the time, etc.

 ## Configuration